felix-dumit/EasySpotlight/README.md

 ```

 Here is a simple example of a struct that implements the protocol and becomes indexable.
-Note also that arrays of `[SpotlightConvertable]` also conform to `SpotlightIndexable`

 ```swift
 struct SimpleStruct:SpotlightConvertable {
     var title:String? = nil